20152023

 Biography

-Duncan teaches "Industrialised Building", a course that introduces students to the concepts and thinking that underpin the movement, regularly provides guest lectures and critiquing, and gives public talks to industry and the community.
+Duncan provides strategic input to the Monash Architecture curriculum, and teaches "Industrialised Building" and "Building Prefab", courses that introduce students to the concepts and thinking that underpin the future of construction, and regularly provides guest lectures and keynote talks at industry and community events.

 Expertise related to UN Sustainable Development Goals